seandstewart/typical/README.md

 annotations are here to stay and I couldn't be happier about it.

 However, there is one place where annotations fall down.
-There is no provided method for ensuring the type-safety of your methods and functions.
+There is no provided path for ensuring the type-safety of your methods, functions, and classes.
 This means if you're receiving data from an external source, (such as with a web service) you still need to do this work yourself.

 Until now.